-If you are using WebForm, the components you will be working with are Renderings for XSLT and Sublayouts (Web Controls/.ascx).
+Controller Renderings.
+As the name implies these types of components are associated with an MVC controller.
+If you are using WebForm, the components you will be working with are Renderings for XSLT and Sublayouts

-As developers, we define the layouts that contain placeholder, we then create the components content editors can add to a page and then sit back and let them get on with it.
-This approach is so much simpler than the olden days when any changes to the layout required development work.
+Within Sitecore placeholders can be re-used on different pages.
+As developers, we define the layouts that contain placeholder, we then create the components content editors can add to a page and then sit back and let them get on with it 😊

-In today's guide, we've covered a lot of the basic building blocks of Sitecore.
-To build a web page you need to define what information you want on a page using data templates.
+In today's guide, you have learnt about a lot of the basic building blocks required to build a Sitecore website.
+To build a web page, you need to define what information you want on a page using data templates.
 Content editors use these templates as the basis to add content into Sitecore.
 Content editors can then associate a layout with a piece of content to define how it will look.
-In the layout, components can be added to allow content editors to define how the page will look.
-This is a big improvement of the very static un-flexible page templates of the past.
+Components can be added to layouts to allow content editors to define how the page will look and its layout.
+Phew!